gospel-desk/www.logstown.com/about/index.md

 good excuse!</p>

 I grew up in the Episcopal Church, and I studied Ancient Languages (with a minor in Biblical and Theological Studies) at Wheaton College.
-I helped to launch the Anglican Church in North America, and now here I am.
+I helped launch the Anglican Church in North America.
+Then I tried to launch my own denomination, Christian Minimalism.
+Now here I am.
 Lord Jesus Christ, have mercy on me!

 Thanks for visiting! ✚